thekraftyman/thermostat-webserver/README.md

 You can refer to `config_example.json` for an example of this configuration.

+You'll want to install the `@types/jquery` npm module if you plan on writing any typescript.
+To do so just run `npm insatll --save @types/jquer` from the `src` directory.

 ## Running the Web Server
 To run the web server, simply run `main.py` which should automatically set up everything.